RhodesPeter/online-console-options/README.md

 ####[codepen.io](http://codepen.io/nullobject/pen/rAbio)
 ![alt tag](https://github.com/RhodesPeter/Online-Console-Options/blob/Screenshots/codepen.io.png)<br>

- 1. Supported languages: Javascript, HTML, CSS, CoffeeScript<br>
+ 1. Supported languages: JavaScript, HTML, CSS, CoffeeScript<br>
  2. You can run code in the console and there is a built in error checker too.<br>
- 3. Basic functionality can be used without an account but the tool is a small part of a bigger pay for service that most begginers won't want or need.<br>
+ 3. Basic functionality can be used without an account but the tool is a small part of a bigger pay for service that most beginners won't want or need.<br>

-<b>Pros:</b> Useful to code Javascript alongside HTML and CSS.<br>
+<b>Pros:</b> Useful to code JavaScript alongside HTML and CSS.<br>
 <b>Cons:</b> Could be more intuitive to use.
 <br>
 <br>